Spectral flow for real skew-adjoint Fredholm operators: -valued spectral flow for linear paths in finite dimension

 In the above definition, $\ZM_2$ appears as the mod $2$ dimension of a vector space and also as the sign of a determinant, hence both as the additive group $\{0,1\}$ and as the multiplicative group $\{1,-1\}$.
 While we freely identify these sets (namely $0$ with $1$, and $1$ with $-1$), both group structures $(\ZM_2,+)$ and $(\ZM_2,\cdot)$ will play a role in the following.
 As this is at the heart of the matter of the paper, we will be more careful about this point than may seem neessary to some readers.

 \begin{lemma} The $\ZM_2$-valued spectral flow $\SF_2(T_0,T_1)$ is well-defined. \end{lemma}

 {\bf Proof.} It has to be checked that the definition is independent of the choice of $A$.
 Indeed, for any orthogonal $O$ commuting with $T_0$ one also has $T_1=(OA)^*T_0(OA)$.
 If $\dim(\Hh_\RM)$ is even and $T_0$ is a complex structure, then $O$ lies in the associated symplectic group and therefore has determinant $1$ so that $\sgn(\det(OA))=\sgn(\det(A))$.
 If $T_0$ is not a complex structure, one can homotopically deform it to one using spectral calculus.
 Along this path, the sign of the determinant of $A$ does not change.
-In the case of odd $\dim(\Hh_\RM)$, the invertibility of $A$ assures that $A$ sends the kernel of $T_1$ to the kernel of $T_0$.
-On the remainder, the above argument in even dimension applies. $\Box$
+In the case of odd $\dim(\Hh_\RM)$ {and after having rotated the kernel of $T_0$ onto that of $T_1$}, the above argument in even dimension applies. $\Box$

 The definition also directly implies

 \begin{lemma} For any invertible matrices $B,C$ with $\det(C)>0$, one has

 Moreover, if $T'_0$ and $T'_1$ are skew-adjoints on another finite-dimensional real Hilbert space $\Hh'_\RM$,